 After paying a monthly subscription, you can watch whole series or movies at your own pace, on everything from your TV to your mobile phone.
 Almost all Netflix series are made available in one go, so you don’t have to wait a week for a new episode.

-The company have recently added a long-awaited download feature allowing customers to store some – but not all – programmes on their mobile devices.
+The company have now added a long-awaited download feature allowing customers to store some – but not all – programmes on their mobile devices.

 The best TV shows on Netflix UK